 Parole can be an opportunity for criminal offenders to receive an early release from a prison sentence.
 Probation is different because it is characterized by supervision outside of a correctional environment versus incarceration as punishment for a crime.
 However, individuals on parole or probation must follow many rules.
 If these rules are violated, individuals face the prospect of a return to prison without a trial and other severe criminal penalties.
 The rules depend on the crime and may vary depending on the type and severity of the offense.

 If you have been accused of violating your parole or probation in Montgomery County or across Southeastern Pennsylvania, your whole life could be turned upside down, often because of a simple error.
 The experienced defense lawyers at Rubin, Glickman, Steinberg & Gifford P.C. are here to stand up for your rights.

 Our Montgomery County parole and probation violation lawyers know the court system inside and out.
 We understand how the state formally determines credit for time served in prison and what that means if you violate your parole agreement.
 Contact us online or by phone to speak with an experienced Montgomery County, Pennsylvania criminal defense lawyer.

 Facing A Parole Or Probation Violation And Have Questions?
 We Can Help, Tell Us What Happened.

 Have You Been Charged with Violating Your Probation or Parole?

-At Rubin, Glickman, Steinberg & Gifford, our lawyers handle a wide range of criminal defense matters for clients throughout Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout Pennsylvania.
+At Rubin, Glickman, Steinberg & Gifford, our lawyers handle a wide range of criminal defense matters for clients throughout Montgomery County, and Bucks County of Pennsylvania.

 After being granted probation, you will face intense scrutiny and be forced to meet several legal obligations.
 If you are accused of violating your parole or probation terms, you need to take legal action swiftly.
 Furthermore, if you fail to act to resolve your situation with an experienced attorney, you could find yourself back in prison for the remainder of your sentence.